 1. Proposed management

-A management plan should be developed.
-Management of the NACES MPA should be based on the best available scientific knowledge, seeking a sound balance between use and preservation, respecting that any protective measures shall not prevent sustainable use, provided that this is not contrary to the conservation objectives.
+The MPA shall be based on the best possible scientific foundation, seeking a sound balance between use and preservation, respecting that any protective measures shall not prevent sustainable use, provided that this is not contrary to the conservation objectives.